Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-First assume the lamination is nonorientable.
-Then for any leaf $l$ with one of its endpoints $p$, there exists $\gamma_n\in \Gamma$ so that $\gamma_nl_0\to l$ and $\gamma_np_0\to p$.
-A similar argument as above then implies that all asymptotic circles at $p$ lie in the orbit closure.
+A similar argument as before then implies that all asymptotic circles at $p$ lie in the orbit closure, by considering the one-dimensional family of circles at $\gamma_np_0$.

 When the lamination is orientable, the argument above gives asymptotic circles at only one endpoint for each leaf.
 For simplicity, call such endpoints \emph{marked}.
-However, the complement of the lamination consists of even sided polygons.
-Let $Q$ be such a polygon, and $p_0,p_0'$ be two of its marked ideal vertices.
-It is possible to arrange, for any leaf $l$ with marked endpoint $p$ and unmarked endpoint $p'$, a sequence $\gamma_n$ so that $\gamma_nQ\to l$, $\gamma_np_0\to p$, and $\gamma_np_0'\to p'$.
-Then we obtain all asymptotic circles in the orbit closure, as desired. \end{proof}
+On the other hand, the complement of the lamination $\mathcal{L}$ consists of even-sided ideal polygons, even-sided punctured ideal polygons, and subsurfaces decorated with crowns with even spikes.
+Let $\tilde Q$ be a lift of any such complementary region $Q$, and choose two leaves $l_1,l_2$ bounding $\tilde Q$ with a shared marked endpoint $p_0$, and let $p_1,p_2$ be their unmarked endpoints respectively.
+Let $q_0$ be another marked endpoint of $\tilde Q$ distinct from $p_0$.